St.George Foundation -

-St.George Foundation focuses on helping smaller community organisations that work to provide a brighter future for socially, economically or physically disadvantaged children.
-The charities we fund attract little assistance from the government and are not able to generate significant fundraising income of their own.
-We want to support the AWESOME work they do for children in our community.
+St.George Foundation focuses on helping small community organisations to provide a brighter future for physically, socially or economically disadvantaged children.
+The charities we fund attract little assistance from the government and are not able to generate significant income of their own.
+We want to support the awesome work they do for children in our community.

 A little goes a long way, and with your support we can continue to help even more little dragons.
 Importantly, St.George Bank covers all our administration costs so all donations go straight to improving the lives of children in Australia.

 in funding grants has been awarded